pentandra/proposals/scholarlycommons.org/index.md

   will form the basis of discourse as well as inform the development of the above ontology
-* Create integrations with common tools, starting with the tools that we used during the course of this program, such as Google Docs, hypothes.is, Slack, and Trello
+* Create integrations with common tools, starting with the tools that we used during the course of this program, such as Google Docs, [Hypothes.is]{.domainname}, Slack, and Trello
 * stuff would happen via Hydra
 * Use A/B testing to compare processes, ideas, and user interactions to find what works best